 In addition to serving on the College Council, members are appointed to serve on Committees.
 The Regulated Health Professions Act, 1991, requires the College to have seven Statutory Committees: Executive; Registration; Inquiries, Complaints and Reports; Discipline; Fitness to Practice; Quality Assurance; and Client Relations.
 In addition, the College has two non-statutory Committees: Finance and Audit, and Jurisprudence and Ethics Examination.
 The Executive Committee is elected from the members of the College Council.
 The remaining Committees are comprised of professional and public members of the Council and members of the College who are not members of the Council.
 Both titles, Psychologist and Psychological Associate, are represented on each Committee.

-Currently, all Council and Committee meetings are being held by videoconference.
-When the College can safely return to in-person meetings, these will be held at the College offices in Toronto.
+Currently, Committee meetings are being held by videoconference.
+Should the Committees return to in-person meetings, these would be held at the College offices in Toronto.
 Arrangements can be made for members who do not wish to travel to attend by videoconference.